EmaadKhwaja/Computer-Vision-and-Computation-Photography/README.md

 ### Python 3.7

-Final project pages for CS294 projects at UC Berkeley
+Final project pages for CS294 projects at UC Berkeley Explicit code has been excluded in compliance with university copyright policy.

 [Project 1: Images of the Russian Empire -- colorizing the Prokudin-Gorskii photo collection](https://emaadkhwaja.github.io/CS294/emaad_khwaja_proj1_report/index.html)